 - Successfully Complete the NCEES Fundamentals of Surveying (FS) exam.

 The program will produce graduates who are prepared for a professional career in a land surveying and mapping-related field.

 Program information including curriculum and graduation requirements can be found in the B.S.
-Surveying and Mapping Science entry of the ETSU Catalog.
+Surveying and Mapping Science entry of the ETSU Undergraduate Catalog.